Cardiovascular Technology Certifications - CCI, ARDMS

 Tests are between two to three hours and contain between 130 to 170 questions that are a mix of traditional multiple-choice questions and innovative questions involving multiple correct answers, drag and place questions, or even “hot spot clicks,” where the tester must click on the correct spot on an image.

-In order to register for the test, candidates must submit their eligibility documentation to CCI.
+To register for the test, candidates must submit their eligibility documentation to CCI.
 Those with criminal issues may be excluded from testing.
-The exam fees range from $175 to $365.
+The exam fees range from $175 to $450.

 CCI Certification Exam Preparation